stefanache/MFP-ANAF-RO/python/chainer-doc2vec/readme.md

   <br/><hr/>
   <pre>
     https://github.com/monthly-hack/chainer-doc2vec/tree/master
-    TEST: must be patient...if have not more resources like GPU....
+    TEST: do not must be patient...
     >> query: An American in Paris
     Aristotle:       0.16381007432937622
     A:               0.10739149153232574